10 Causal estimands

 )

-Since every day in the exposed group has a weight of 1, the distribution of the propensity scores (the dark bars above 0 on the graph) in Figure 10.5 overlaps exactly with the weighted distribution overlaid in blue.
-In the unexposed population, we see that almost all observations are down weighted; the dark orange distribution is smaller than the distribution of the propensity scores and more closely matches the exposed distribution above it.
+Since every day in the exposed group has a weight of 1, the distribution of the propensity scores (the dark bars above zero on the graph) in overlaps exactly with the weighted distribution overlaid in blue.
+In the unexposed population, almost all observations are downweighted; the dark orange distribution is smaller than the distribution of the propensity scores and more closely matches the exposed distribution above it.
 The ATT is easier to estimate when there are many more observations in the unexposed group compared to the exposed one.

 10.2.3 Average treatment effect among the unexposed

 The target population to estimate the average treatment effect among the unexposed (control) (ATU / ATC) is the unexposed (control) population.
+We’ll use both ATU and ATC to refer to this estimand.
 This causal estimand conditions on those in the unexposed group.

-Example research questions where the ATU is of interest could include “Should we send our marketing campaign to those not currently receiving it?” or “Should medical providers begin recommending treatment for those not currently receiving it?”
-(Greifer and Stuart 2021)
+Example research questions where the ATU is of interest could include “Should we send our marketing campaign to those not currently receiving it?” or “Should medical providers begin recommending treatment for those not currently receiving it?” ()

-The ATU can be estimated via matching; here, all unexposed observations are included and “matched” to exposed observations, some of which may be discarded.
+The ATU can be also estimated via matching; here, all unexposed observations are included and matched to exposed observations, some of which may be discarded.
 Alternatively, the ATU can be estimated via weighting.
 The ATU weight is estimated by:

 seven_dwarfs_wts <- seven_dwarfs_wts |>